lfelipesv/lfelipesv.github.io/aboutme.md

 I am currently a **Postdoctoral Researcher** at the **Max Planck Institute for Security and Privacy (MPI-SP), Bochum, Germany**.

-My research aims to develop **Generative AI** methods for **basic science** applications, especially drug discovery (protein and antibody design) and demographic research.
-For this, I am particularly interested in developing novel **reinforcement learning** (RL) algorithms, **graph neural networks** (GNNs), and **diffusion-based** models.
-Currently, I am working towards **Generative AI for protein and antibody design** applied to drug discovery in the following topics:
+My research aims to develop flexible **artificial intelligence** algorithms that can be applied with different data modalities in multi-agent scenarios.
+These inclu3e novel **reinforcement learning** (RL) algorithms, **graph neural networks** (GNNs), and **diffusion-based** models.

-- **Generative AI for Protein/Antibody Design**: protein sequence design via RL, antigen-conditioned antibody design using geometric deep learning, graph neural networks and diffusion models.
-- **AI-based methods for Protein/Antibody Design**: training of antibody-specific models for structure prediction, inverse folding, and error prediction.

 My general interests include artificial intelligence, deep reinforcement learning, robotics, and applied deep learning.
 From these, I am particularly interested in:

+- **Multi-Agent Systems**: development of multi-agent RL algorithms in collaborative and collaborative-competitive environments, modeling of multi-agent RL in a continual learning setting.
 - **Deep Reinforcement Learning**: improving sampling efficiency and performance by developing new credit assignment and exploration methods, goal-conditioned RL, graph structure refinement via RL.
 - **Large Language Models applied to Robotics**: investigation of the potential and risks of LLMs and foundation models for robotics.
-- **Graph Neural Networks**: development of novel algorithms to be applied to target-conditioned protein design, applying GNNs to error prediction.
+- **Graph Neural Networks**: development of novel algorithms to be applied to target-conditioned generation, applying GNNs to error prediction.
-- **Diffusion Models**: application of diffusion-based models for 3D structure generation, development of diffusion algorithms for 3D full atom protein structure generation.
+- **Diffusion Models**: application of diffusion-based models for 3D structure generation, development of diffusion-based and flow matching-based algorithms for 3D structure prediction.

+Currently, I am also working towards **Generative AI for protein and antibody design** applied to drug discovery in the following topics:

+- **Generative AI for Protein/Antibody Design**: protein sequence design via RL, antigen-conditioned antibody design using geometric deep learning, graph neural networks and diffusion models.
+- **AI-based methods for Protein/Antibody Design**: training of antibody-specific models for structure prediction, inverse folding, and error prediction.

-I have previous research experiences in Deep Reinforcement Learning applied to **Robotics** (continuous control, development of simulated environments, multi-agent systems), **Speech Synthesis** (corpus building and segmentation, statistical parametric speech synthesis), and **Natural Language Processing** (using sequence-to-sequence models combined with LSTMs and Transformers).
+My previous research has been applied to diverse domains such as **Robotics** (continuous control, development of simulated environments, multi-agent systems), **Speech Synthesis** (corpus building and segmentation, statistical parametric speech synthesis), and **Natural Language Processing** (using sequence-to-sequence models combined with LSTMs and Transformers).

 My personal interests include traveling, sports (football, kickboxing, skate, snowboard, surf, surfskate), music (classical guitar, cavaquinho) and reading (fantasy, science fiction, mountaineering).

 ### Research Interests

-* Generative AI for Basic Science *(Protein and Antibody Design, Drug Discovery, Climate Change)*
+* Multi-Agent Systems *(Collaborative, Collaborative-Competitive, Credit Assignment)*
+* Deep Reinforcement Learning *(Credit Assignment, Exploration, Multi-agent Systems, Goal-conditioned RL)*
 * Large Language Models applied for Robotics *(Robotics Foundation Models, End-to-End Control, Jailbreaking)*
-* Deep Reinforcement Learning *(Credit Assignment, Exploration, Multi-agent Systems, Goal-conditioned RL)*
 * Graph Neural Networks *(Generative Models, Equivariance, Graph Structure Optimization)*
+* Generative AI for Basic Science *(Protein and Antibody Design, Drug Discovery, Climate Change)*

 ### Positions